William the Silent: Declaration of Independence

 in what is known as the "French Fury".
 Almost all of Anjou's men were killed, and he was reprimanded by both Catherine de Medici and Elizabeth I of England (whom he had courted).
 Anjou's position became untenable, and he subsequently left the country in June.
 His departure discredited William, who nevertheless maintained his support for Anjou.
-William stood virtually alone on this issue and became politically isolated.
+William stood virtually alone on this issue, and became politically isolated.
 Holland and Zeeland nevertheless maintained him as their stadtholder and attempted to declare him count of Holland and Zeeland, thus making him the official sovereign.

-In the middle of all this, William married for the fourth and final time on 12 April 1583 to Louise de Coligny, a widowed French Huguenot and daughter of Gaspard de Coligny.
+In the midst of all this, William married for the fourth and final time on 12 April 1583 to Louise de Coligny, a widowed French Huguenot and daughter of Gaspard de Coligny.
 She was to be the mother of Frederick Henry (1584–1647), William's fourth legitimate son.
 With her, "Father William", as he was affectionately styled, settled at the Prinsenhof at Delft, and lived like a simple Dutch burgher.